 Create a new item

-You can quickly create popular items within the context of your site or initiative by clicking the New button in the Content Library and choosing App.
+You can quickly create popular items by clicking the New button in the Content Library and choosing App.

 The new item you create is automatically shared to your site’s or initiative’s content group and core team group.